zhanghai/mipsasm/README.md

 This is my project for Computer Organization, Shi Qingsong, Zhejiang University.

-The MIPS assembler is partly based on MIPS 32 specification, with some custom extensions.
+The MIPS assembler is based on the MIPS 32 specification, with some custom extensions.

 The MIPS IDE is built upon SWT, packaged with launch4j for Windows executable.